 RimFridges can now act like hoppers when placed next to Nutrient Paste Dispensers.
 Only the cells adjacent to the Dispenser will work.
 See the fourth screenshot for more information.
 Mod here.

 57. [KV] Show Hair With Hats or Hide All Hats by Klame Vivacity

-Thanks to the talented modders, this list has become a pretty long one.
+Thanks to the talented modders, this list has become a long one with 57 fantastic mods.
 With their mods, they improved on an already great game that Rimwold vanilla is.
-Therefore, we are very grateful for all the modders and for giving us so many additional hours of gameplay.
+Therefore, we are very grateful to all the modders for giving us so many additional hours of gameplay.